swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 In some situations the priority of a task must be escalated in order to avoid a priority inversion:

 - If a task is running on behalf of an actor, and a higher-priority task is enqueued on the actor, the task may temporarily run at the priority of the higher-priority task.
-This does not affect child tasks or `Task.currentPriority()`; it is a property of the thread running the task, not the task itself.
+This does not affect child tasks or `Task.currentPriority`; it is a property of the thread running the task, not the task itself.

-- If a task is created with a `Task.Handle`, and a higher-priority task calls `await try handle.get()`, the priority of the task will be permanently increased to match the higher-priority task.
-This does affect child tasks and `Task.currentPriority()`.
+- If a task is created with a `Task.Handle`, and a higher-priority task calls `handle.get()`, the priority of the task will be permanently increased to match the higher-priority task.
+This does affect child tasks and `Task.currentPriority`.

 ### Cancellation